eCommerce translations: accessing new markets

 You must be able to provide customer support in your target audience’s language as well.
 In some platforms it is even a strict requirement.

-Option 1: Selling on social networksecommerce social media
+Option 1: Selling on social networks

 This is a quite popular and relatively low budget option for selling your products.
 Besides its relatively low cost, the other upside is that it gives you direct contact with your potential customers.